noamraph/nix-pills/pills/17-nixpkgs-overriding-packages.md

     `b`.

-The trick is that `c` is not needed to be evaluated in the inner call, thus it doesn\'t go in an infinite loop.
+The trick is that `c` is not needed to be evaluated in the inner call, thus it doesn't go in an infinite loop.

-Won\'t go further with the explanation here.
+Won't go further with the explanation here.
 A good post about fixed point and Nix can be [found here](http://r6.ca/blog/20140422T142911Z.html).

 ### Overriding a set with fixed point

-Given that `self.a` and `self.b` refer to the passed set and not to the literal set in the function, we\'re able to override both `a` and `b` and get a new value for `c`:
+Given that `self.a` and `self.b` refer to the passed set and not to the literal set in the function, we're able to override both `a` and `b` and get a new value for `c`:

     nix-repl> overrides = { a = 1; b = 2; }